-There are tools like KeePass and LastPass that offers to save the password on a desktop or browser.
+There are tools like KeePass and LastPass that offer to save the password on a desktop or browser.
 And then such tools can be used to automate browser login.
-Tools like these require a single master password and using that single password, and you can automate the login across multiple websites.
+Tools like these require a single master password and using that single password, you can automate the login across multiple websites.
 So testing such password fields using automation tools is going to be different.

 Password Test Case Guidelines

-Also, the app should notify you if there any form of strength indication if there is caps lock if it exists there.
+Also, the app should notify you if there is any form of strength indication, if there is a caps, lock if it exists there.
 So this makes testing the password field a lot better.